Updated

 - Copilot for Pull Requests — reviews your PRs with inline comments directly on GitHub

-- Agent Mode (Copilot Workspace) — takes a GitHub Issue and autonomously generates a full pull request
+- Agent Mode (coding agent) — takes a GitHub Issue and autonomously generates a full pull request

 - MCP support — integrates with external tools via the Model Context Protocol